 Vantage Press – Is It a Scam?

-It’s impossible to say because it depends on how you value their service, but if having complete ownership of your work is something that you are looking for, I would advise against using them for the reasons stated above.
+I cannot say so for certain because it depends on how you value their service.
+But if having complete ownership of your work is something that you are looking for, I would advise against using them for the reasons stated above.

 * Please read our updated post on Vantage Press: Has Vantage Press ceased trading?